Sculptor Galaxy: Starburst

 Star formation is also high in the northeast of NGC 253's disk, where a number of red supergiant stars can be found, and in its halo there are young stars as well as some amounts of neutral hydrogen.
 This, along with other peculiarities found in NGC 253, suggest that a gas-rich dwarf galaxy collided with it 200 million years ago, disturbing its disk and starting the present starburst.

 As happens in other galaxies suffering strong star formation such as Messier 82, NGC 4631, or NGC 4666, the stellar winds of the massive stars produced in the starburst as well as their deaths as supernovae have blown out material to NGC 253's halo in the form of a superwind that seems to be inhibiting star formation in the galaxy.

+Novae and Supernovae

-Although supernovae are generally associated with starburst galaxies, only one supernova has been detected within the Sculptor Galaxy.
-The supernova, named SN 1940E, is located approximately 54″ southwest of the galaxy's nucleus.
-It was discovered in November 1940.
+Although supernovae are generally associated with starburst galaxies, only one has been detected within the Sculptor Galaxy.
+SN 1940E (type unknown, mag.
+14.5) was discovered by Fritz Zwicky on 22 November 1940, located approximately 54″ southwest of the galaxy's nucleus.

+NGC 253 is close enough that classical novae can also be detected.
+The first confirmed nova in this galaxy was discovered by BlackGEM at magnitude 19.6 on 12 July 2024, and designated AT 2024pid.